Verified eigenvalue and eigenvector computations using complex moments and the Rayleigh$\unicode{x2013}$Ritz procedure for generalized Hermitian eigenvalue problems: Numerical experiments

-with size~$n = 2^\ell$, $\ell = 5, 6, \dots, 16$, where $\mathrm{tridiag} (\cdot, \cdot, \cdot)$ denotes the tridiagonal Toeplitz matrix consisting of a triplet and the value of $b_i$ normally distributes with mean $1$ and variance $10^{-7}$.
-These eigenvalue problems with the coefficient matrices~\eqref{eq:tridiag} model an one-dimensional harmonic oscillator consisting of $n$ mass points and $n+1$ springs.
+with size~$n = 2^s$, $s = 5, 6, \dots, 16$, where $\mathrm{tridiag} (\cdot, \cdot, \cdot)$ denotes the tridiagonal Toeplitz matrix consisting of a triplet and the value of $b_i$ normally distributes with mean $1$ and variance $10^{-7}$.
+The eigenvalue problem with the coefficient matrices~\eqref{eq:tridiag} models an one-dimensional harmonic oscillator consisting of $n$ mass points and $n+1$ springs.
 See \cite[section~5]{ImakuraMorikuniTakayasu2019JCAM} for details.

-We compute and verify the four eigenvalues closes to two on the real axis so that we set the numbers of parameters~$L = M = 2$ and the contour~$\Gamma$ to a circle with center~$2$.
-Perturbation theory of generalized Hermitian eigenvalue problems~\cite{Nakatsukasa2011th} gives the following bound between an eigenvalue $\lambda_i$ of \eqref{eq:gevp} and an eigenvalue $\lambda_i(A)$ of $A$:
+We compute and verify the four eigenvalues closest to two on the real axis so that we set the numbers of parameters~$\ell = m = 2$, i.e., $\ell m = 4$, and the contour~$\Gamma$ to a circle with center~$2$ on the real axis.
+Perturbation theory of generalized Hermitian eigenvalue problems~\cite[Theorem~8.3]{Nakatsukasa2011th} gives the following bound between an eigenvalue $\lambda_i$ of \eqref{eq:gevp} and an eigenvalue $\lambda_i(A)$ of $A$: